hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_surreal_landscape_of_alien_planets_and_strange_oth_a12472f1-e765-48b4-aa7a-71de0ff5e169-0_1.content.md

 > "I love using this background when I'm working on my sci-fi novel.
 It really helps me get in the zone and imagine new worlds." - Jane

 > "This wallpaper is perfect for my desktop.
-It's so captivating that I often find myself lost in thought, daydreaming about what could be out there." - Mark
+It's so Cap<wbr>ti<wbr>va<wbr>ting that I often find myself lost in thought, daydreaming about what could be out there." - Mark

 ## Resources